Amstelveen: History

 During the French occupation between 1810 and 1814, Amstelveen was the capital of a canton in the French department Zuyderzée, and until 1964 the municipality of Amstelveen was called Nieuwer-Amstel.
 It is technically a large dorp (village), because it was never walled.
-The symbol adopted for Amstelveen was not based on the Amsterdam symbol of three crosses, with one additional cross for distinction, but rather Amsterdam has one cross fewer, to indicate Amstelveen's and Ouder-Amstel's seniority.
+The Amstelveen flag and coat of arms, both present 5 strips in a red, black, red, black, red pattern, with three crosses on the top black strip, and a single cross in the middle of the lower black strip.
+The symbols bear great similarity to that of Amsterdam's, though the exact nature of the relationship remains unclear.
 The Thijssepark (in full the Dr Jac.
 P. Thijssepark), was the first heempark in the Netherlands, and is one of sixteen heemparks or heemgroen in Amstelveen.
 Designed by landscape architect C. P. Broerse, following the ideas of the great Dutch naturalist and conservationist Jac.
 P. Thijsse, it was developed between 1940 and 1972 and covers an area of 5 hectares (about 12 acres), and is situated just south of the Amsterdamse Bos.
 Amstelveen was chosen as an unlikely host of a match in the 1999 Cricket World Cup, for which the Netherlands had not qualified.
 South Africa played Kenya in the match.
 Former Dutch prime minister Jan Peter Balkenende started his political career as member of the council for Amstelveen.
 As a result of the vicinity of Schiphol (Amsterdam Airport), and its links to Amsterdam, Amstelveen has grown and become a cosmopolitan mix of many cultures.

 In the early 20th century Amstelveen was a small rural village.
 The turf industry had collapsed, so the village had lost its revenues from it.
 The village was somewhat isolated, because it had no major railway or waterway.
 The main source of income was livestock farming, with some arable, but horticulture and floriculture were already emerging.